giosg/django-rest-framework/docs/api-guide/serializers.md

 These methods are essentially the reverse of `validate_<fieldname>` (see *Validation* below.)

 ## Deserializing objects

 Deserialization is similar.
 First we parse a stream into Python native datatypes...

     from StringIO import StringIO
-    from rest_framework.parsers import JSONParser
+    from rest_framework2.parsers import JSONParser

     stream = StringIO(json)
     data = JSONParser().parse(stream)